Connecting & Serving

 Businesses and Story Practitioners

-The Storytelling in Organizations SIG brings these narrative insights onto the contemporary business scene by documenting and promoting the constructive role and widespread importance of storytelling in corporate, non-profit, small business, education, and other settings.
+The Storytelling in Organizations (SIO) special interest group of the National Storytelling Network brings narrative insights onto the contemporary business scene by documenting and promoting the constructive role and widespread importance of storytelling in corporate, non-profit, small business, education, and other settings.

 Join our group to get connected to our monthly SIO Story Lab Calls, where we share stories with application to organizational settings.

 Unlocking Meaning Making by Using Stories for Research